 While a bid is an estimate, they are not exactly the same thing.
-There is no hard and fast rule, but most of the time when a contractor is talking about an estimate, they are referring to the costs of materials and labor for their project.
-The construction bid is what is sent to the customer as the final, fixed price for the whole job.
+There’s no hard and fast rule, but most of the time when a contractor is talking about an estimate, they’re referring to the costs of materials and labor for their project.
+The construction bid is what’s sent to the customer as the final, fixed price for the entire job.

 Regardless of the difference, estimates need to be accurate in order not to lose money if the bid is accepted.

-When involved in the construction bidding process, have accurate estimates and a low bid.
+When involved in the construction bidding process, you should ideally have accurate estimates and a low bid.
 Many customers will only look at the bottom line and go with the lowest bidder.
 However, don’t bid yourself out of business.

 Keeping that in mind, it’s best to follow these steps in the construction bidding process.